hazelcast/hazelcast-jet/site/docs/api/error-handling.md

 Jet may experience errors on multiple levels:

-* on the *cluster level*: nodes can be removed from or added to the cluster at any given time, due to, for example, internal errors, loss of networking, or even scheduled maintenance
+* on the *cluster level*: nodes can be removed from or added to the cluster at any given time, due to, for example, internal errors or loss of networking
 * on the *integration* level: a variety of I/O errors, e.g., network or remote service failures
 * on the *job* level: